-A civilian agency committee should be reestablished to oversee the civilian uses of overhead intelligence photography in order to avoid any concerns over the improper domestic use of a CIA-deVeloped system.

--sations-must be avoided, and recordings or transcripts-of all intercepted-conversations-must-be-destroyed as-soon as the testing is completed.
-9. CIA Relationships With Other Federal, State, and Local Agencies (300-Chapter 17) CIA operations touch the interest of many other agencies.
+Recommendation A civilian agency committee should be reestablished to oversee the civilian uses of overhead intelligence photography in order to avoid any concerns over the improper domestic use of a CIA-deVeloped system. sations must be avoided, and recordings or transcripts of all intercepted conversations must be destroyed as soon as the testing is completed.
+9. CIA Relationships With Other Federal, State, and Local Agencies (1882-Chapter 17) CIA operations touch the interest of many other agencies.
 The CIA, like other agencies of the government, frequently has occasion to give or receive assistance from other agencies.
 This investigation has concentrated on those relationships which raise substantial questions under the CIA's legislative mandate.
-Findings and Conclusions ę A. Federal Bureau of Investigation The FBI counterintelligence operations often have positive intelligence ramifications.
-Likewise, legitimate domestic CIA activities have the potential-fer-crossing the path of FBI investigations.
+Findings and Conclusions A. Federal Bureau of Investigation occasionally The FBI counterintelligence operations often have positive intelligence ramifications.
+Likewise, legitimate domestic CIA activities-have cross the potential for crossing the path of FBI investigations.
 Daily liaison is therefore necessary between the two agencies.
 Much routine information is passed back and forth.
 Occasionally joint operations are conducted.
 The relationship between the agencies has, however, not been uniformly satisfactory over the years.
-Formal liaison was cut off from February 1970 to November 1972, but relationships have improved in recent years.
+Formal linison was cut off from February 1970 to November 1972, but relationships have improved in recent years.
 The relationship between the CIA and the FBI should nevertheless be clarified and outlined in detail in order to ensure that the needs of national security are met without intrusion, by either on the legitimate domain of the other.

-B. Narcotics Law Enforcement Agencies Beginning in late 1970, the CIA assisted the Bureau of Narcotics and Dangerous Drugs (BNDD) to prove corruption within that organization.
-The CIA used one of its proprietary companies to recruit for BNDD and gave the resting short instructional courses.
-Over two and one-half years, the CIA recruited 19 agents for the ficm BNDD.
+B. Narcotics Law Enforcement Agencies

+Beginning in late 1970, the CIA assisted the Bureau of Narcotics and Dangerous Drugs (BNDD) to present corruption within that organization.
+The CIA used one of its proprietary companies to recruit for BNDD and gave the short instructional courses.
+Over two and one-half years, the CIA recruited 19 agents for the from BNDD.
 The project was terminated in 1973.

 The Director was correct in his written directive terminating the project.
-The CIA's participation in law enforcement activities in the course of these activities was forbidden by its eherter.
-The Director and the Inspector General should be alert to prevent involvement of the Agency in similar enferprises in the future. statute uncover possible
+The CIA's participation in law enforcement activities in the course of these activities was forbidden by its charter.
+The Director and the Inspector General should be alert to prevent involvement of the Agency in similar enterprises in the future.

+conflicts

+5495

+urisdiction.